bly2k/kibana/README.md

 - Panels can be moved up/down/left right on the dashboard
 - Support for additional query options: None, Index
-- Each panel (Terms, Stats, Histogram, StackedStats, TableStats, BetterMap) can have it's own independent querystring filter (no need to predefine and pin any queries up-front)
+- Each panel (Terms, Stats, Histogram, StackedStats, TableStats, BetterMap) can have its own independent querystring filter (no need to predefine and pin any queries up-front)

 Terms Panel: